Good for you: You’ve achieved your desired weight. Next up? Keeping it off. Yes, you can! Have a positive attitude. The changes you made can stick.

 - Don’t skip meals.
 Skipping meals can slow your metabolism down.
 Skipping meals can also cause overeating later in the day.

 - Weigh yourself daily.
-A daily weight-in may seem like overkill but research shows the method is more effective than getting on the scales less frequently.
+A daily weigh-in may seem like overkill, but research shows the method is more effective than getting on the scales less frequently.

 - Keep a health journal.
 To ensure you’re sticking to your healthy goals, write down everything you eat or drink.
 Be honest and accurate; otherwise, the journal is not as helpful.
 The journal will help you see when you’re reaching for higher-calorie foods, so you can make adjustments.
 You can also record when you exercise (and how long).
 Notice any trends -- for example, if you’re gaining weight because you’re eating the same but stopped exercising.

 - Stay committed to a healthy diet.
 Eat a variety of foods to get all the nutrients you need.
 Include choices from whole grains, fruits, vegetables, and lean protein sources.